OnePageCRM/OnePageCRM.github.io/_posts/2016-12-09-writing-react-part-1-coffeescript.md

 There are two things to notice here:
 - The comma at the end of the line followed by an indented line means we are passing the second property (`children`) to the parent react component
-- As both `h1` and  `span` are nested on the same level, and neither ends with a comma (after the function call, ie. after the child string), coffescript passes the as an array to become the child elements of div.
+- As both `h1` and  `span` are nested on the same level, and neither ends with a comma (after the function call, ie. after the child string), coffescript passes them as an array to become the child elements of div.

 Both of these combined mean that Coffeescript's syntax can be used to mimic the nesting of the DOM, making it easily readable, even for those not familiar with the syntax.